hedronvision/bazel-compile-commands-extractor/README.md

 If you're using another editor, you'll need to follow the same rough steps as above: [get the latest version of clangd set up to extend the editor](https://clangd.llvm.org/installation.html#editor-plugins) and then supply the same flags as VSCode.
 We know people have had an easy time setting up this tool with other editors, like Emacs, for example.

-Once you've succeeded in setting up another editor—or set up clang-tidy, or otherwise seen anything that might improve this readme—we'd love it if you'd give back and contribute what you know!
-Just edit this readme on GitHub and file a PR :)
+Once you've succeeded in setting up another editor—or set up `clang-tidy`, or otherwise seen anything that might improve this readme—we'd love it if you'd give back and contribute what you know!
+Just edit this `README.md` on GitHub and file a PR :)

 ## "Smooth Edges" — what we've enjoyed using this for.

 You should now be all set to go!
 Way to make it through setup.

-There should be a compile_commands.json file in the root of your workspace, enabling your editor to provide great, clang-based autocomplete.
-And you should know what target to `bazel run` to refresh that autocomplete, when you make BUILD-file changes big enough to require a refresh.
+There should be a `compile_commands.json` file in the root of your workspace, enabling your editor to provide great, clang-based autocomplete.
+And you should know what target to `bazel run` to refresh that autocomplete, when you make `BUILD`-file changes big enough to require a refresh.

-Behind the scenes, that compile_commands.json file contains entries describing all the commands used to build every source file in your project.
+Behind the scenes, that `compile_commands.json` file contains entries describing all the commands used to build every source file in your project.
 And, for now, there's also one entry per header, describing one way it is compiled.
-(This gets you great autocomplete in header files, too, so you don't have to think about [clangd's biggest rough edge](https://github.com/clangd/clangd/issues/123)).
+(This gets you great autocomplete in header files, too, so you don't have to think about [`clangd`'s biggest rough edge](https://github.com/clangd/clangd/issues/123)).
 Crucially, all these commands have been sufficiently de-Bazeled for clang tooling (or you!) to understand them.

 ### Here's what you should be expecting, based on our experience:

 We use this tool every day to develop a cross-platform library for iOS and Android on macOS.
 Expect Android completion in Android source, macOS in macOS, iOS in iOS, etc. People use it on Linux/Ubuntu and Windows, too.

 All the usual clangd features should work.
-CMD/CTRL+click navigation (or option if you've changed keybindings), smart rename, autocomplete, highlighting etc. Everything you expect in an IDE should be there (because most good IDEs are backed by clangd).
+CMD/CTRL+click navigation (or option if you've changed keybindings), smart rename, autocomplete, highlighting etc. Everything you expect in an IDE should be there (because most good IDEs are backed by `clangd`).
 As a general principle: If you're choosing tooling that needs to understand a programming language, you want it to be based on a compiler frontend for that language, which clangd does as part of the LLVM/clang project.

 Everything should also work for generated files, though you may have to run a build for the generated file to exist.